RCA Dome: Other sports

 During the 1987 Pan American Games, the RCA Dome hosted the Gymnastics and Handball competitions as well as the closing ceremonies.

 In 1991, the Dome hosted the 1991 World Artistic Gymnastics Championships.
 In 1992, the Dome hosted WrestleMania VIII for the World Wrestling Federation.

-Monster Jam hosted events at the venue every year as part of its first quarter season.
-The last event was held in 2008 a few months before the venue was demolished.
+Monster Jam hosted events at the venue every year, with the last event being held in 2008 a few months before the venue was demolished.

-In addition, it hosted the NCAA Men's Division I Indoor Track and Field Championships from 1989 to 1999, the 1990 General Conference Session of Seventh-day Adventists, the Indiana High School Athletic Association's annual boys and girls championships (with the boys' final game witnessed by the largest crowd [over 40,000] ever for a high school basketball game).
+In addition, it hosted the NCAA Men's Division I Indoor Track and Field Championships from 1989 to 1999, and the 1990 General Conference Session of Seventh-day Adventists.
 Additionally, the RCA Dome served as the site of the Indiana State School Music Association State Marching Band Competition, the Bands of America Grand Nationals, and the Drum Corps International Midwestern Regional, along with the NFL Scouting Combine in February of each year.
 The 2004 U.S. Olympic Team Wrestling Trials were held in the Dome.
 It also hosted a PBR Built Ford Tough Series bull riding event in 2004.

 The Thunder in the Dome was a midget car race held from 1985 to 2001.
 The Dome also hosted an AMA Supercross Championship round from 1992 to 2008.